This Mindful Choices Couples Program is About You

 Remember, nothing in this life contributes more to your personal happiness than having a thriving relationship.

 You Don't Know What You Don't Know – until You Do!

 Do you know about “mindfulness?”
 Do you know why it’s vital to you in having a great life?
 Do you understand why your relationship may not work without mindful awareness?

 Mindfulness is knowing!
 Imagine being aware, insightful, purposeful, and effective, moment by moment, in your most important relationship.
-Imagine being great at relating.
+Imagine being great at conscious and intentional relating.